RedEdge967/War-Craft/README.md

 <h2>🌈Hello Everyone!!🌈</h2>

 It's me.
 I made a war game using python.
-I get this Idea from https://code-projects.org .<br>
+I got this Idea from https://code-projects.org .<br>
 It's a war happening i the sky with spacecrafts.
 It is easy to play.
 I hope you enjoy this game.
 Get the Latest release in <a href="https://www.github.com/RedEdge967/RedEdge967-War-Craft/Releases">Here.</a>